 But just think of the potential savings you could reap as a result.
-If a borrower graduated with $30,000 in debt and currently pays about $350 a month (a typical cost), would end up spending nearly $42,000 over 10 years to resolve the loan, according to estimates by Robert Farrington, founder of The College Investor.
-With $17,500 forgiven, the payments would shrink to $248 after the fifth year.
-The borrower would spend an additional $14,900 on the original $30,000 loan—a huge savings.
+A borrower who graduated with $30,000 in debt and currently pays about $350 a month (a typical cost) would end up spending nearly $42,000 over 10 years to resolve the loan, according to estimates by Robert Farrington, founder of The College Investor.
+With $17,500 forgiven, the monthly payment would shrink to $248 after the fifth year.
+The borrower would only spend $14,900 on the original $30,000 loan, which is a huge savings.

 “It can get complex, but it’s worth it,” Farrington says.
 “You never want to walk away from ‘free’ money!”

 Due to the Covid-19 forbearance, there has been no interest accrual or payments due for federal loans since March 2020.
 As such, many federal borrowers have seen a reprieve.
 Farrington notes that the current waiver allows for Teacher Loan Forgiveness and Public Service Loan Forgiveness to be “double-dipped,” so teachers who previously received TLF and still have outstanding loans may consider re-applying for PSLF now.